- What is Yield Management in Hotel

-Benefits of Yield Management in Hotel Industry
+Benefits of Yield Management in the Hotel Industry

 There are a lot of benefits or advantages associated with the use of yield management in the hospitality sector, especially in hotels.

-Following are the advantages of hotel yield management:
+The following are the advantages of hotel yield management:

 1. Improved Forecasting

 2. Improved Seasonal Pricing and Inventory Decisions

 Yield management helps in deciding the season and off-season pricing for accommodation products and also in making important inventory decisions like renovation.